frprado/lingdash/README.md

 A bibliometric dashboard tracking peer-reviewed linguistics publications indexed in [OpenAlex](https://openalex.org).
 It maps where linguistics research comes from, which languages are studied most, and how the breadth of the field's agenda has changed over time.

+The report below provides an overview summary of the key findings surfacing from the corpus.

 ![Report preview](preview.png)

 ## What it does